petros3432/SLSimonSays/README.md

 >CONTAINS
 - 1 script "INFO" that provides useful informatin about the project and a "how to use it" guide.
 - 1 custom made texture with "i" on it.

+## INSTALLATION
+The object that represents the project of Simon Says exists in Second Life Marketplacei in this link .
+It is off-charge and contains both the physical objects in-Second Life and the wanted scripts.
+The scripts also exist in this GitHub repository and can be used freely.
+The scripts that are being used are the following:
+- parent_v8.c
+- CONNECTOR_V4.C
+- RED_v4.c
+- GREEN_v4.c
+- BLUE_v4.c
+- YELLOW_v4.c
+- STARTRESET_v2.c
+- HARD_RESET.c
+- INFO_v1.c

+These scripts exist both in GitHub and in the object from the Marketplace.
+If you desire to use them without downloading the object from Second Life's Marketplace, then you have to copy the scripts and paste them each one to their one object.
+Additionaly, in script STARTRESET.c you have to delete this line

 ## HOW TO USE